andreterceiro/dio-mobile-meu-tudo--managing-events-in-react-native/README.md

 # TextLayout event

 This event is disptched before the text be sended to the screen, teacher said that you can use it for a validation as example.
 This event is **not** necessarily related to a click event.
+You can indicate the handler with the parameter "**onTextLayout**.